-6.3 Support for enterprises
+6.3 Aid for companies

-The proportion of an enterprise's eligible costs (the support level) that can be covered by funding from the Swedish Energy Agency is determined by the EU rules on government support.
-The support level is determined, among other things, by the research category that the various activities in the project are considered to correspond to and by the size of the enterprise that is to receive the support.
+The proportion of a company's eligible costs (the so-called aid intensity) that can be covered by the aid from the Energy Agency is determined by the EU state aid rules.
+The aid intensity is determined partly on the basis of the research category that the various activities in the project are considered to correspond to, and partly based on the size of the company that is to receive the support.